 The following policy guidelines apply to all ventilator assist devices:

 All equipment needs, including emergency equipment, must be prior authorized.
-The PAU will act on emergency requests and give a decision within two working days.
+The Prior Authorization Unit (PAU) will act on emergency requests and give a decision within 2 working days.
 If not an emergency, the PAU will act on written requests and give a decision within 25 days.
-Unless the physician can clearly justify purchase of the equipment, a rental trial period of up to three months can be requested to have an adequate trial period to document appropriateness;
+Unless the physician can clearly justify purchase of the equipment, a rental trial period of up to 3 months can be requested to have an adequate trial period to document appropriateness;

 Other equipment, such as low pressure alarms, must be separately documented to show medical necessity.
 Low pressure alarms will be approved for beneficiaries who are ventilator dependent or at risk for a life threatening event.
 Pulse oximetry, due to its technology limitations, is not reimbursable for home use;

-These guidelines exist to assist the physician and the fiscal intermediary to efficiently approve most applications but allow physicians to request consideration for beneficiaries which for unique reasons fall outside criteria.
+These guidelines exist to assist the physician and the fiscal intermediary (FI) to efficiently approve most applications but allow physicians to request consideration for beneficiaries which for unique reasons fall outside criteria.
 All medical providers are expected to preserve pertinent information which may periodically be surveyed to evaluate these criteria in the future;

 Non-disposable, reusable supplies should be prescribed, if appropriate, for medical care and economical reasons.
 Periodic exacerbations may increase supply needs, therefore, an extra prescription should be written.
 The prescription should be written out “As needed” and not by using the acronym “prn” so it can be used anytime during a several month span; and